Purpose of Stay (Visa / Residence Permit type) in Czech Republic

 Officially, for extending a Visa or Residence Permit the purpose of stay must be the same as for the currently valid document and the old visa must be still valid at least 14 days.

-If also the purpose of stay changes (from employee to tradelicense or from student to employee, for example) the old visa must be more than 60 days valid and a new requirement from 1.1.2011 on, the applicant must have been living here at least 2 years in Czech Republic if he wants to change an employment visa.
-So it is not possible to work here as employee for one year and then change to a trade license (but it is possible to have a trade license next to employment at the same time).
+If also the purpose of stay changes (from employee to tradelicense or from student to employee, for example) the old visa must be more than 60 days valid and a new requirement from 29.8.2017 on, the applicant must have been living here at least 5 years in Czech Republic if he wants to change the purpose 'student' or 'employment' to purpose of stay 'business'.
+So it is not possible to be student or work here as employee for one year and then change to a trade license (but it is possible to have a trade license next to studying or employment at the same time).

 After changing the purpose of stay, the visa can be then be extended with the new purpose of stay (again with more than 14 days before it ends).
 Do this in time, otherwise the entire visa application must be made again from the start at an embassy abroad.